team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 # encodeImage index.js
 ## Imported Code Object

-encodeImage is a function that takes an imagePath as a parameter.
-It reads the image file from the given path using fs.readFileSync(), converts the image buffer to a base64 encoded string using Buffer.from() and toString('base64'), and returns the base64 encoded string.
+encodeImage is a function that takes an image file path as a parameter and returns a base64 encoded string representation of the image file contents.

+It uses fs.readFileSync() to read the image file from the given path into a Buffer.
+This Buffer contains the raw binary image data.

+It then converts this Buffer to a base64 encoded string using Buffer.from(image).toString('base64').

+So in summary, encodeImage takes an image file path, reads the image file, and returns a base64 encoding of the image data as a string.

 ### Code Type